EMCECS/charts/README.md

-# Dell EMC ObjectScale Helm Charts
+# Dell EMC ObjectScale Helm Charts Sources

-This repository provides all Dell EMC ObjectScale related packages for [Kubernetes](http://kubernetes.io), formatted as [Helm](https://helm.sh) packages.
+This repository provides all Dell EMC ObjectScale related sources for [Kubernetes](http://kubernetes.io), formatted as [Helm](https://helm.sh) packages.

 To add this repository to your local Helm installation: